1-vn/brave-browser/docs/source/docs.rst

 Documentation
 *************

-We use Sphinx to render, and readthedocs.org to publish, Brave Browser documentation.
-You can view the latest documentation at `https://brave-browser.readthedocs.io/en/latest/ <https://brave-browser.readthedocs.io/en/latest/>`_.
+We use Sphinx to render, and readthedocs.org to publish, OneVN Browser documentation.
+You can view the latest documentation at `https://onevn-browser.readthedocs.io/en/latest/ <https://onevn-browser.readthedocs.io/en/latest/>`_.

-Contributing to Brave Browser documentation can be done by editing the ``docs/source/*.rst`` files in the `brave-browser repository <https://github.com/brave/brave-browser>`_ and then opening a PR.
+Contributing to OneVN Browser documentation can be done by editing the ``docs/source/*.rst`` files in the `onevn-browser repository <https://github.com/onevn/onevn-browser>`_ and then opening a PR.